 Research and Learning

-In the past five years, EDF Climate Corps has worked deep within nearly 200 leading companies, cities, universities, and nonprofits to cut energy costs and curb carbon emissions.
+Since 2008, EDF Climate Corps has worked deep within hundreds of leading companies, cities, universities, and nonprofits to cut energy costs and curb carbon emissions.
 Along the way, we've tracked and analyzed what does and doesn't work, reporting the common barriers to energy efficiency that fellows have encountered and the most powerful strategies for breaking them down.
 See our white paper entitled Breaking Down the Barriers to Energy Efficiency for greater detail.

 Our latest iteration of this research, The Virtuous Cycle of Strategic Energy Management, is a model of change we've found to apply to energy efficiency across even radically different organizations with five powerful, interdependent components.